Code-Institute-Submissions/milestone-project-two-12/README.md

 Thorough testing was done on the live website on laptop/pc, mobile and tablet device screensizes.
 The testing undertaken is listed below.

-1) Navigation to specified sections from the header (all screen sizes)
+1) Navigation to specified sections from the header
     - Welcome section
         - When I landed on the website, I clicked on the "Welcome" link in the navigation bar at the top to see if the user is taken to the "Welcome" section.
         - The user is taken to the "Welcome" section as expected